ZuinigeRijder/SolisCloud2PVOutput/README.md

 ![alt text](https://user-images.githubusercontent.com/17342657/237064582-59fcd74b-5b04-4578-98a4-18819bf8482f.png)

+## MQTT Broker (e.g. HomeAssistant, ioBroker)
+An MQTT broker is a server that receives all messages from the clients and then routes the messages to the appropriate destination clients.
+Information is organized in a hierarchy of topics.
+When SolisCloud2PVOutput has a new item of data to distribute, it sends a control message with the data to the connected broker.
+The broker then distributes the information to any clients that have subscribed to that topic.
+The SolisCloud2PVOutput does not need to have any data on the number or locations of subscribers, and subscribers, in turn, do not have to be configured with any data about the publishers.

+If you want to know how to configure your inverter to send information to a MQTT Broker, see [this discussion](https://github.com/ZuinigeRijder/SolisCloud2PVOutput/discussions/30).

 # Configuration
-Change in soliscloud_to_pvoutput.cfg the following lines with your above obtained secrets and domoticz configuration, including if you want to send to PVOutput, Domoticz or both.
+Change in soliscloud_to_pvoutput.cfg the following lines with your above obtained secrets, domoticz configuration, mqtt configuration, including if you want to send information to PVOutput, Domoticz, MQTT or a combination of those.
 By default only output is send to PVOutput:
 ````
 [api_secrets]
 soliscloud_api_id = 1300386381123456789